Sayan-Roy-729/Data-Science/Time Series Analysis/Lazy Programmer/Basics/README.md

 > # **Random Walks & Random Walks Hypothesis**

+- Brief summary: a more theoretical view on the "price simulation" practical.
+- Random walk is a special case of ARIMA.
+- Random walk hypothesis: stock prices follow a random walk.
+- Consequence: stock price are unpredictable

 ## What is a random walk?

 $$\large p_0 = some \ initial \ value$$